Anatoliy Vitiv

-Anatoliy Mykolayovych Vitiv (Анатолій Миколайович Вітів; 22 July 1960) is a Ukrainian politician, People's Deputy of Ukraine, and a member of "Svoboda" (All-Ukrainian Union "Svoboda").
+Anatoliy Mykolayovych Vitiv (Анатолій Миколайович Вітів; 22 July 1960) is a Ukrainian politician, people's ueputy of Ukraine, and a member of "Svoboda" (All-Ukrainian Union "Svoboda").

-In 2012— 2014 he was a People's Deputy of Ukraine as a member of Svoboda.
+In 2012— 2014 he was a people's deputy of Ukraine as a member of Svoboda.
 He was the head of the Volyn Regional Organization "Svoboda".

-He is a Member of the Verkhovna Rada Committee on Transport and Communications.
+He is a member of the Verkhovna Rada Committee on Transport and Communications.

-Education
+Early life and education

-From September 1975 to July 1978 he studied at the Vocational School № 8 in Stryi.
+He was born on 22 July 1960 in the village of Oporets, which was then part of the Ukrainian SSR in the Soviet Union.
+From September 1975 to July 1978 he studied at the Vocational School No. 8 in Stryi.
 Secondary technical education.

+After graduating, he worked in a variety of laborer jobs.
+He first worked as a locksmith for the Dnipropetrovsk Switch Plant, before completing his mandatory military service in the Soviet Armed Forces in Yelan.
+He then returned to Ukraine to work as a locksmith at ATP 39601, which he continued to do after the collapse of the Soviet Union until 1995.
+After a brief retirement, from 2005 to 2006 he worked as commercial director of TOV VKF "ASTAV".
+He was later commercials director of PP "Lotos Plus" and sales manager of TOV "Volodymyr Ekobud" in addition.

 Political activity

-Chairman of the Volyn regional organization VO "Svoboda".
+He was Chairman of the Volyn regional organization VO "Svoboda".

-In October 2010, he was elected a deputy of the Volyn Regional Council in the single-mandate majority constituency № 37 (Lutsk).
+In October 2010, he was elected a deputy of the Volyn Regional Council in the single-mandate majority constituency No. 37 (Lutsk).
 He was a deputy of the Volyn Regional Council from 2010 to 2012 and from 2015 to 2019.
 He was the leader of the Svoboda faction, a member of the Standing Committee on Parliamentary Activities, Local Self-Government, Protection of Human Rights, Legality, and Fight against Crime.

-In the 2012 parliamentary elections, he was elected People's Deputy of Ukraine on the list of the All-Ukrainian Union "Freedom", № 6 on the electoral list.
+In the 2012 parliamentary elections, he was elected as a people's deputy of Ukraine on the list of the All-Ukrainian Union "Freedom", No. 6 on the electoral list.

 Member of the Verkhovna Rada Committee on Transport and Communications.